thanpolas/toddmotto.github.io/_posts/2014-06-11-all-about-angulars-emit-broadcast-on-publish-subscribing.md

 ### $rootScope.($emit/$broadcast)

-If things weren't complicated enough, let's through in `$rootScope` as well. `$rootScope` is the parent of _all_ scopes, which makes every newly created `$scope` a descendent!
+If things weren't complicated enough, let's throw in `$rootScope` as well. `$rootScope` is the parent of _all_ scopes, which makes every newly created `$scope` a descendent!
 I mentioned above about how `$scope` is limited to direct scopes, `$rootScope` is how we could communicate across scopes with ease.
 Doing this will fit certain scenarios better than others.
 It's not as simple as up or down the scopes though, unfortunately...

 #### $rootScope.$emit versus $rootScope.$broadcast